camunda/camunda-modeler/README.md

 file an issue or pull request.

+## Hacktoberfest 2021

+Please do not spam our repositories with low value pull requests for the sake of some swag.
+They will not be tolerated.
+So please make sure that your contribution is meaningful.
+If you want to find out more about participation guidelines, rules and more info, please visit [this link](https://camunda.com/hacktoberfest2021/).
+Happy hacking!

 ## Code of Conduct

 By participating to this project, please uphold to our [Code of Conduct](https://github.com/camunda/.github/blob/main/.github/CODE_OF_CONDUCT.md).